dsp-uga/Anirudh-Kakarlapudi-p0/README.md

 The sub-project is to find the words with high tf-idf (term frequencies - inverse document frequencies) from each document and printing five from each of them.

 ## Implementation:
 The project is implemented in Apache Spark 2.3.2 with Python 3.6.5 API.
-The spark is installed in the anaconda environment.
+The spark is installed in the anaconda environment by executing the <a href ="https://anaconda.org/conda-forge/pyspark">command</a> in anaconda prompt.
 The basic pyspark functions used are
 <ol>
  <li> reduceByKey()</li>
   <li> map()</li>